The most recent was last year, when the St. Louis Blues defeated the Boston Bruins 4-1 at TD Garden to win their first championship.

 2004: Tampa Bay Lightning 2, Calgary Flames 1

-Like the Bruins this season, the 2004 Lightning had to win Game 6 on the road to get back home for a Game 7.
+The 2004 Lightning had to win Game 6 on the road to get back home for a Game 7.
 When they did, Ruslan Fedotenko stepped up with two goals to help Tampa Bay win its first championship since entering the NHL in 1992.

 Fedotenko made it 1-0 with a power-play goal 13:31 into the first period, then gave Tampa Bay a 2-0 lead when he scored at 14:38 of the second.
 Craig Conroy's goal at 9:21 of the third was the only shot to beat goalie Nikolai Khabibulin.
 Lightning captain Dave Andreychuk won the Cup for the first time after playing 1,597 regular-season games without a championship.

 2003: New Jersey Devils 3, Mighty Ducks of Anaheim 0